dmaksimov/docs/guides/style-guide.md

-# Directus Style Guidelines
+# Directus Style Guide

-## Introduction

-A lot of thought has gone into the Directus brand and UX.
-It is therefore extremely important to maintain consistency across the Application and all extensions.
-Whenever possible, this guide should be followed to the letter.
-If any questions arise please feel free to reach out to Ben Haynes on Directus Slack (@Ben), the Project Lead and head designer.
+> A lot of thought has gone into the Directus brand, user-experience (UX), and user-interface (UI).
+Therefore it is important to follow this guide precisely so that consistency is maintained across the App and all extensions.

 ## Global CSS Variables